almita/micb475-team9/README.md

 - get a head start on the metadata
 - research on strains of the bacteria we found and the relation with human health

+### Meeting with group members only - 10/FEB/2024
+#### notes
+- Compare metadata from both sets to find comparing variables
+- Only found treatment variable to compare
+- Group together RS treatments of mouse to 1 treatment group
+- Changed column names in both datasets

 ### Meeting 3 - 15/FEB/2024
 #### agenda